mikeizbicki/lab-goodreads2/README.md

 For example, we can extract the title from each of these books with the command
 ```
 $ cat notw.json | jq '.title'
+"The Name of the Wind"
+"The Name of the Wind"
+"The Name of the Wind"
+"The Name of the Wind"
 ```
-and notice that they are all the same.
+Notice that they are all the same and match our regex.
 The differences between each entry are in the `format` and `edition_information` fields:
 ```
 $ cat notw.json | jq '.format'